otto-de/jlineup/docs/CONFIGURATION.md

  Defines, which browser is used for the JLineup job.
 The chosen browser has to be installed on the used system.
  One exception is PhantomJS¹.
 If it's configured and not installed, JLineup downloads and uses it.

- *Advice*: PhantomJS shouldn't be used any more, because it lacks more and more features of modern web and it's not maintained any more.¹
+ *Advice*: PhantomJS shouldn't be used, because it lacks more and more features of modern web and it's not maintained any more.¹

  JLineup downloads a webdriver, but it doesn't install a real browser during runtime!